Dental Emergency Care in Honolulu, HI

 Common Dental Emergencies

-Some of the dental emergencies we handle here at Dino Dee DDS are:
+Some of the dental emergencies we handle here at Dr. Dino Dee DDS are:

 - Loose or knocked out tooth (place under tongue and seek help within the hour)